aninnda/Peer-assessment/DetailedLog/Aninnda.md

 - Total time spent: approximately 9 hours

 ## Sprint 4
-- Made the Demo video with Samy
+- Made the Demo video
-- Made the MVC repo organization with Samy
+- Made the MVC repo organization
-- Code review with Aymen and Samy
+- Code review with Aymen
 - Prepared the powerpoint slides with Daniel and Aymen